zhales05/Lab4-Node-REST/README.md

 If you haven't seen the express generated files before, check out this [documentation](https://expressjs.com/en/starter/generator.html).

-The javascript application from "Activity J6: REST Cities" should be modified to make the request to your own REST server instead of the <a href="http://bioresearch.byu.edu/cs260/jquery/getcity.cgi?q=P">one used</a> for your javascript activity.
+The javascript application from ["Activity V3: Vue with REST Calls"](https://github.com/BYUCS260/Vue-REST) should be modified to make the request to your own REST server instead of the <a href="http://bioresearch.byu.edu/cs260/jquery/getcity.cgi?q=P">one used</a> for your javascript activity.
 Before you do that, you should copy the related files over to your newly created express server.

 These [hints](https://github.com/BYUCS260/Lab4-NodeREST/wiki/Cities-REST-Service-Hints) may be helpful if you get stuck.